KarenHarley/Tech-Blog/README.md

 ## Description

-This application allows users that are not signed up or logged in to view all of the blog posts and even the comments found when clicking on a specific post.
+This application allows users that are not signed up or logged in to view all of the blog posts and even see the comments when clicking on a specific post.
 When the user signs up or logs in, then they can comment on a post and even create their own.
 The user also has the ablity to update or delete a created post.

 ## Table of Contents